If you want to complete Mallorca 312, you have to train for it.

 Also feel free to drop me an email at email@example.com.

-Remember, the Mallorca 312 Academy is only open to new members once a year!
+Remember, the Mallorca 312 Academy is only open to new members once a year and places are limited!
 It starts in January, 16 weeks before the event.
 Don’t miss out!

 A big thank you to James for his valuable insights on training for Mallorca 312.
 If you’d like to find out more, drop him a line!